teju2105/assignment/README.md

 # assignment
-Built CI/ CD pipeline in jenkins to push the code to git
+For hands on experience built CI/ CD pipeline in jenkins to push the code to git